YukiAtsusaka/cWise/README.md

 #> age           0.0595     0.0394  1.511   0.131
 ```

-##  `cmreg.p`: Run a Regression with the Latent Sensitive Trait as a Predictor
+##  `cmreg.p`: Regression with the Latent Sensitive Trait as a Predictor

 ```r
 data(cmdata3)